colinschepers/colinschepers.github.io/_posts/2019-12-02-tictactoe.markdown

 The computationally expensive algorithms are run using Web Workers [4], to ensure optimal responsiveness of the GUI.
 Web Workers are a simple means for web content to run scripts in background threads.

-The application supportes 3 types of players; the human player allows the user to click one of the empty squares to play a move, the random player plays, like the name implies, a random valid move every time, while the MCTS player uses the Monte Carlo Tree Search algorithm described in [5].
+The application supports 3 types of players; the human player allows the user to click one of the empty squares to play a move, the random player plays, like the name implies, a random valid move every time, while the MCTS player uses the Monte Carlo Tree Search algorithm described in [5].
 Since the game of Tic-tac-toe can be solved quite easily and the outcome is always a draw when playing optimal, is it impossible to win against the MCTS player.
 Good luck trying!

 You can find the source code of the application at my personal [GitHub](https://github.com/colinschepers/TicTacToeJs).